-If you are serious about strength training and weight lifting, you would start hunting for the best power rack in town to set up in your home gym.
+If you are serious about strength training and weight lifting, you will start hunting for the best squat rack for your home gym.

 Once you have purchased a rack that suits your requirement and cannot wait to start working out, the important question that now comes to your mind is:

-Such occurrences are extremely unsafe, and it becomes indispensable that you secure it to the ground.
+Some exercises might cause the power rack to wobble or, worse, even move out of its place sometimes.
+Such occurrences are extremely unsafe, and it becomes indispensable that you secure them to the ground.

 4 Reasons Why You Should Bolt Down a Squat Rack